verronpro/blog/_posts/2023-06-15-monthly-commit-improved-site-documentation.md

 description: "Turning the website into a first-class, build-verified artifact: clearer concepts, copy‑paste examples, and CI‑friendly docs that scale a solo‑maintained library inside enterprises."
 ---

-## TL;DR

-Docs are product.
+TL;DR: Docs are product.
 This change turns the site into a first‑class, build‑verified artifact: clearer concepts, copy‑paste examples that compile, and CI hooks so docs don’t drift.

 ## Quick Facts